mcavallaro/rancovr/README.md

 Observations must be compared with an appropriate baseline model.
-If their number significantly exceeded the model prediction, an outbreak might be in progress.
-Estimating the baseline involves finding a temporal trend with `TimeFactor` and a spatial trend based on the spatial population distribution.
+If their number significantly exceeded the model prediction, an outbreak might be occurring.
+Estimating the baseline involves finding a temporal trend (using the function `TimeFactor`) and a spatial trend based on the spatial population distribution.

 ``` r